Skip to main content

 Why it matters

 AI agents and CI jobs need deterministic files, not screenshots from an interactive tab.
-The diagram image endpoint keeps the browser UI renderer for fidelity while enforcing strict auth boundaries for private project data.
+The CLI keeps the export workflow authenticated and repeatable without requiring agents to drive a browser.

 Quick example